WPCloudDeploy/wp-cloud-deploy/README.md

 ------
 * Fix: WPAPP - An annoying invalid variable warning in the debug.log file when a certain combination of fields were disabled and the app list was rendered.
 * Fix: WPAPP - Copy to server would result in missing users on the target server in certain edge cases.
+* Fix: WPAPP - Activating and deactivating PHP versions did not correctly update the UI in the services tab for servers that were created with certain WPCD versions.

 4.16.4
 ------